pallets/flask/docs/tutorial/dbcon.rst

 ----------------------------

-We have created a function for establishing a database connection with `create_db` but by itself that's not particularly useful.
+We have created a function for establishing a database connection with `connect_db` but by itself that's not particularly useful.
 Creating and closing database connections all the time is very inefficient, so we want to keep it around for longer.
 Because database connections encapsulate a transaction we also need to make sure that only one request at the time